How much are tuition fees?

 Applicants from England

-You can apply for funding now through Student Finance England for courses starting in 2016 – the deadline for applications is 27 May 2016.
+You can apply for funding now through Student Finance England for courses starting in 2017.

 Applications take at least six weeks to be processed, but Student Finance England will do an initial assessment so you have some money as close to the start of your course as possible.